 Figure 15 —TDD Beamforming Information field format

 The Decoded TX Sector ID subfield contains the value of the TX Sector ID subfield from the TDD SSW Feedback frame that was received from the responder.

+The Decoded TX Antenna ID subfield contains the value of the TX Antenna ID subfield from the TDD SSW Feedback frame that was received from the responder.